kboeh/kboeh/README.md

 - 🔭 I’m currently working on [Food Quest](https://github.com/kboeh/foodquest).

-- 🌱 I’m currently learning Jest and Express.
+- 🌱 I’m currently learning TypeScript.

 - 👯 I’m looking to collaborate on any front-end projects using React or vanilla HTML/CSS/JS.